 Safety dome cap

 This optional cap is used to cover the pointed end of the mounting pin.

 How to attach insulation to a steel arch

 Installing a SteelMaster insulation kit is simple and can be done with as little as two people, which saves you the time and money of hiring a professional.

 When you’re comparing different kinds of insulation, it’s important to be mindful of the option with the highest R-Value, which is the power to prevent heat transfer, as well as its permeability, which determines how susceptible your building will be to condensation.

-Condensation is a major problem in buildings made with steel.
+Metal buildings “sweating” due to condensation is a popular concern when looking at Quonset insulation options.
 Insulated metal buildings are protected by a vapor barrier that reduces the amount of condensation inside of the structure.

 If you live in a colder climate, insulating a metal building will protect it from condensation caused by exposure to ice and frost.

 When choosing the right insulation, you must also consider the facing, which is the part of the insulation that faces the inside of the building.
 If it is going to be left exposed, you must make sure that it is reinforced with a layer of scrim, which is fiberglass or nylon mesh.
 This makes it more durable and protects it from damage in the future.